0x3327/pq-sap/docs/README.md

 Stealth Address Protocol(SAP) is a way to provide user stealth address that they can receive assets on, that can't be linked to them.

-We propose SAP that utilizes Module Learning with Errors(MLWE) to protect user from quantum adversary.
-It uses NIST finalist Kyber-KEM at it's core.
+We propose SAP that utilizes lattice-based cryptography to protect user from quantum adversary.

 ### (M)LWE
 Let $k$ be a positive integer parameter.
 Let $\textbf{s}$ and $e_i$  be "small".
 What do we mean by small?
 We define a set $B_\eta = \{f \in R_q, \lVert f \rVert _\infty \leq \eta \}$, a set of polynomials in $R_q$ whose coefficients have size at most of  $\eta$.
 Infinity norm for element $f \in \mathbb{Z}_q$  is defined as $\lVert f \rVert _\infty = \lvert f \bmod{q}^+ \rvert$.